dlang-tour/core/README.md

 provides an online introduction to this great system programming language with examples that can be edited, compiled and run online.

-The current state of this tour can here: http://tour.dlang.io.
+The current state of this tour can be seen here: http://tour.dlang.io.

 ## Add Content